csaf-poc/csaf_webview/README.md

 A backend can act as a proxy to avoid the problems caused by CSAF Providers missing `Access-Control-Allow-Origin: *` headers.

+## Feedback sought

+> [!NOTE]
+> If you have tried or considered using this component
+> please contact us and explain your use cases.
+> Also let us know in case you are using webview and why you use it.
+>
+> Open an issue in this repo or send us an email, e.g. to @bernhardreiter .

+Background: Initially this web component was used in [ISDuBA](https://github.com/ISDuBA/ISDuBA), which should serve as our example for a universal CSAF document display component.
+During ISDuBA's development we've decided to integrate a copy of Webview's code and make it ISDuBA specific instead.
+We wanted to understand more about what a real application handling CSAF documents would want from a viewing component.

+Our lesson learned: It is hard to display CSAF documents well;
+which means fast and navigable that users will find the information they want easily.
+Depending on their tasks, users profit from tayloring the viewing experience.

+Which leads to:
+Is a universal web viewing component (for displaying CSAF documents) feasable and useful?
+Is there is enough demand for it?

+So we like to hear from you about how close this components gets to what you need to support CSAF display on the web and what you would need from it.

+### Screenshots

 ![](docs/app_single.png)

 *Displaying a single document*